awvalenti/fugaescorregadia/README.md

 <dt>What's up with all those functions?
 Where are the classes?</dt>
 <dd>I'm coding in a functional programming fashion, with immutability and
 all that stuff.
-I'm trying not to create any classes, to see in practice what the result will look like.
+I'm trying to create few classes, to see in practice what the result will look like.
 Dependency injection, in that context, seems to be getting unwieldy sometimes.
 I might end up creating some classes.
 Immutability, however, is doing fine and should be kept.</dd>